TheAxeC/theaxec.github.io/README.md

 - _pages/ for any new pages

 Other:
-- _includes/ for html layouts of specific parts (navigation, footer, head)
+- _includes/ for html includes of specific parts (navigation, footer, head)
 - _layout/ for the main layouts
 - _plugins/ for ruby scripts
 - category/